jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

 DEDR workshop that all discussed some aspects of these issues.
-The author would like to acknowledge the significant contributions of Stephen Farrell, Martin Thomson, Mark McFadden, Chris Wood, Domique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, Jaime Jiménez and Christian Huitema in discussions around this general problem area.
+The author would like to acknowledge the significant contributions of Stephen Farrell, Martin Thomson, Mark McFadden, Chris Wood, Dominique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, Jaime Jiménez and Christian Huitema in discussions around this general problem area.